inkVerb/VIP/401-shell/Lesson-03.md

 This will edit the file `/etc/crontab`, which is managed by the system.

 **Instructions:**
-1. The crontab file has one to-be-run Shell script *per line* with cron schedule settings (below).
+1. The 'crontab' file has one to-be-run Shell script *per line* with cron schedule settings (below).
 2. The Shell script listed at the end of the line *must be executable*, probably using: `chmod ug+x SCRIPT_FILE`

-*The first time you run* `crontab` *you will be asked to choose an editor, that's normal.*
+3. The first time you run `crontab` you will be asked to choose an editor, that's normal.
+4. `crontab` records are usually kept here: `/var/spool/cron/crontabs/USERNAME`, don't touch!

 ### Cron schedule format